Close All Items

 In 2008 members of The Arts Society Devizes joined members of The Arts Society Pewsey Vale to form a Church Recording Group.

-We have now completed the records on four local churches:
+We have now completed the records on five local churches:

 - St Stephen’s Church, Beechingstoke — May 2018;